opdavies/oliverdavies.uk/source/contact.md

 ## Meetups

-Here are the user group meetups that I attend regularly.
+Here are the user group meetups that I organise or attend regularly.
 If you're in the area, feel free to pop along and say hi!

 * [SWDUG](http://www.swdug.co.uk) (South Wales Drupal user group)
 * [Drupal Bristol](https://groups.drupal.org/bristol-and-west-uk)